xinyi-hou/xinyi-hou.github.io/_pages/about.md

 # 🌷 News

 - [Nov 2024] Excited to announce the 1st workshop on [LLMapp](https://llmappworkshop.github.io/), co-located with [@FSE 2025](https://conf.researchr.org/home/fse-2025)!
 Join us in Trondheim, Norway.
-- [15-17 Nov 2024] We win the third prize in the Software Research Prototype System Competition of ChinaSoft 2024.
+- [15-17 Nov 2024] We won the third prize in the Software Research Prototype System Competition of ChinaSoft 2024.
-- [27 Aug 2024] Our paper titled "Large language models for software engineering: A systematic literature review" is accepted by TOSEM.
-- [4 Aug 2024] Our paper titled "GPTZoo: A Large-scale Dataset of GPTs for the Research Community" is accepted by ASE 2024 - NIER Track.
-- [30 Apr 2024] Our paper titled "LLM App Store Analysis: A Vision and Roadmap" is accepted by SE 2030.
-- [30 Apr 2024] Our paper titled "Large Language Model Supply Chain: A Research Agenda" is accepted by SE 2030.
+- [8-9 Nov 2024] I attended the AI+ Development Digital Summit in Shenzhen, China.
-- [1-3 Dec 2023] I attend the CCF ChinaSoft 2023 Conference in Shanghai, China.
+- [1-3 Dec 2023] I attended the CCF ChinaSoft 2023 Conference in Shanghai, China.
-- [20-22 Oct 2023] I attend the CCF Advanced Disciplines Lectures (ADL), Session 144, on the topic of Code Generation Based on Large Language Models, in Beijing, China.
+- [20-22 Oct 2023] I attended the CCF Advanced Disciplines Lectures (ADL), Session 144, on the topic of Code Generation Based on large language models in Beijing, China.
-- [28 Jun 2023] I receive my B.Eng. degree at Northeastern University.
+- [28 Jun 2023] I received my B.Eng. degree at Northeastern University.
-- [28 Sep 2022] I become a member of SECURITY PRIDE Research Group.
+- [28 Sep 2022] I have become a member of the SECURITY PRIDE Research Group.

 # 📜 Publications